xan105/node-powertoast/README.md

-Windows toast notifications using PowerShell for NodeJS.<br />
+Windows toast notification using PowerShell for NodeJS.<br />
 ✔️ No native module.<br />
 ✔️ Promise.<br />